-Panopsis rubellens of the family Proteaceae.
-This South American wood has an appearance VERY similar to Roupala brasiliense (South American lacewood) but can often be distinguished from it with a small amount of experience --- it is darker brown in color and is harder and heavier and with a noticibly finer texture.
+Panopsis rubescens of the family Proteaceae.
+This South American wood has an appearance VERY similar to Roupala montana (South American lacewood) but can often be distinguished from it with a small amount of experience --- it is darker brown in color and is harder and heavier and with a noticibly finer texture.
 It is sometimes called lacewood just as lacewood is sometimes called leopardwood.
-The two woods Panopsis rubellens and Roupala brasiliense often confused with each other, because they share both common names and characteristics.
+The two woods Panopsis rubescens and Roupala montana often confused with each other, because they share both common names and characteristics.
 More on that in the this link:

-small plank cut from the larger "special figure" plank above and shown along with a normal plank.
-The "special figure" plank doesn't look like normal leopard wood at all and the reason seems to be the broken rays shown directly below
+small plank cut from the larger near-crotch plank above and shown along with a normal plank.
+The near-crotch plank is reaction wood and has truncated rays

-end grain of the "special figure" plank showing the discontinuous rays --- compare this to the 4 planks shown directly below, all of which have normal (continuous) rays)
+end grain of the "special figure" plank showing truncated rays --- compare this to the 4 planks shown directly below, all of which have normal (continuous) rays).
+Also shown is the END GRAIN UPDATE of the piece

 end grain of several planks; details below.
 The right-most plank is the "special figure" one and its end grain closeup is shown in the set above